Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

-In Fig.~\ref{fig:im_residuals}, using the Sparkler as a showcase (see Section \ref{sec:single_gal}), we plot the clump positions in the observed F150W image plane on the left panel, the best-fitted model of each clump in the central panel, and the residual image after the clump light has been subtracted on the right.
+In Fig.~\ref{fig:im_residuals}, using the Sparkler as a showcase (see Sect.~\ref{sec:single_gal}), we plot the clump positions in the observed F150W image plane on the left panel, the best-fitted model of each clump in the central panel, and the residual image after the clump light has been subtracted on the right.
 The residuals at the location of the clumps are minimal, while the diffuse light of the galaxy is clearly visible in the last panel.
-Appendix \ref{sec:clump_models} include the similar figures for all the targeted galaxies.
-Overall, this shows that our methodology is successful in reproducing clump shapes, thus, determining their sizes and fluxes.
+Appendix \ref{sec:clump_models} includes similar figures for all the targeted galaxies.
+Overall, the residuals show the quality of our analysis approach in reproducing the size and flux distribution of each clump, without resulting in over or under-substractions of the clump light on the diffuse light of the galaxy.
+We list in Tables~\ref{tab:table_clumps_phot1} to~\ref{tab:table_clumps_phot4} the JWST/NIRCam observed magnitudes of each clumps.